-CAPA International Education strives to fully prepare their students to have safe, enjoyable, academically rigorous, and life-changing experiences abroad.
-To that end, the Pre-Departure Resources section contains a number of documents which have been designed to help students as they prepare for their overseas experience.
+CAPA The Global Education Network strives to fully prepare their students to have safe, enjoyable, academically rigorous, and life-changing experiences abroad.
+To that end, the Pre-Departure Resources section contains a number of tabs filled with information designed to help students as they prepare for their overseas experience.
 CAPA Pre-Departure Services team members are available to answer questions at every step of the process, from recruitment and application to advising and sendoff.
 However, we encourage you to review the following resources, including detailed student handbooks, information on diversity and more.

 Certain students studying on CAPA Programs require a student visa.

 Students will receive updated visa information for the designated country during the pre-departure advising process.
 Students should be aware that it is their own responsibility to obtain all passports, visas and required travel documents in order to enter each of the countries on their itinerary.
 If students are unable to obtain the necessary travel documents, or do not have them with them at the time of travel, they will not be entitled to a refund as described in the agreement.
 Although CAPA does advise in broad terms for the visa requirement/process for US citizens, we cannot stipulate all requirements as they might vary based on country of citizenship, or current legal standing.
 Students are responsible, in these cases, to research any additional requirements to which they might be held.
 Students should be aware that in some locations, certain passport holders could automatically be denied entry due to lack of diplomatic relationships, or other similar circumstances.
 Completing this research before committing to the program is strongly advised, as participation is then at one’s own risk.Visas must be obtained prior to traveling abroad.
 It is the responsibility of each student to obtain their own visa, but the CAPA pre-departure staff will assist you in answering your questions.

 CAPA provides travel insurance for all students and visiting faculty who are traveling abroad.